miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 ## Can Cursor AI See the Output of Jupyter Notebook Cells?

-> And now probably the moment you've been reading for.
-Can it see your cell
+> And now the moment you all came reading for.
+Can Claude see your Jupyter
-> output?
-No. It's just like the Terminal in that regard.
-Can you imagine the
+> Notebook cell output in Cursor AI?
+No. It's just like the Terminal in that
-> privacy violation faux pas that would mean?
-Both for Terminal and Notebook
+> regard.
+Can you imagine the privacy violation faux pas that would mean?
+Both
-> cell output.
+> for Terminal and Notebook cell output.
 Same issue.
-They're being conservative first, respecting privacy.
+They're being conservative
-> Yes, this cuts of Agentic Kung Fu, but that will come in time, the way async
+> first, respecting privacy.
+Yes, this cuts of Agentic Kung Fu, but that will
-> under notebooks did with `nest_asyncio`.
-Give it time.
+> come in time, the way async under notebooks did with `nest_asyncio`.
+Give it
+> time.

 Alright, so now I know.
 This is very much off the beaten track.
 While these LLMs have been trained on coding, and even by now know quite a bit about the types of